-- Fast food is highly discouraged. - Parents/guardians are asked to consult with the classroom teacher and/or school office in order to respect all health concerns related to food allergies.
+- Candy, Soda & fast food are highly discouraged. - Parents/guardians are asked to consult with the classroom teacher and/or school office in order to respect all health concerns related to food allergies.
 Please refer to the Breakfast/Lunch section for additional details regarding allergies.